 The Independent Trustees hold regularly scheduled quarterly meetings and at such other times as may be considered necessary by the Independent Trustees.
-In 2018, the Independent Trustees held seven meetings without the attendance of non-Independent Trustees or management.
+In 2019, the Independent Trustees held eleven meetings without the attendance of non-Independent Trustees or management.

-The Audit Committee held four meetings in 2018 without the attendance of non-Independent Trustees or management - one at each quarterly meeting.
-The Governance and Compensation Committee held four meetings in 2018 without the attendance of non-Independent Trustees or management - one at each quarterly meeting.
-The Investment Committee held six meetings in 2018 without the attendance of non-Independent Trustees or management - one at each quarterly meeting and two non-regular meetings.
+The Audit Committee held four meetings in 2019 without the attendance of non-Independent Trustees or management - one at each quarterly meeting.
+The Governance and Compensation Committee held six meetings in 2019 without the attendance of non-Independent Trustees or management - one at each quarterly meeting and two at non-regular meetings.
+The

+Investment Committee held six meetings in 2019 without the attendance of non-Independent Trustees or management - one at each quarterly meeting and two at non-regular meetings.